UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 Notes:

-At this point you should be feeling pretty comfortable with hyperparameters.
+At this point, you should be feeling pretty comfortable with hyperparameters.

-We saw that `Ridge` has the hyperparameter `alpha`, well `C` (annoyingly) has the opposite effect on the fundamental trade off.
+We saw that `Ridge` has the hyperparameter `alpha`, well `C` (annoyingly) has the opposite effect on the fundamental trade-off.

 In general, we say smaller `C` leads to a less complex model (whereas with `Ridge`, lower `alpha` means higher complexity).

-higher values of `C` leads to more overfitting and lower values to less overfitting.
+Higher values of `C` leads to more overfitting and lower values to less overfitting.

 ---